KoredeO/cli-task-tracker/README.md

 ## Project URL

-You can find the source code and documentation here: [Todo List CLI GitHub Repository](https://github.com/KoredeO/cli-task-tracker)
+You can find the source code and documentation here:https://github.com/KoredeO/cli-task-tracker

 ## Features: